SiriusCrack/Randomizer/README.md

 # Randomizer
+Tool to help with decision-making.

-_Takes a series of items and returns a single item._
+Takes a newline-separated list of items sorted by decreasing preference and returns a randomized item weighted by preference.

 ## Usage
-Input should be a series of items as plain text separated by line.
+Input should be a series of items as plain text separated by lines, terminated by an empty line.

 ```
 itemA
 itemB
 itemC

 ```

-Randomization will prefer items towards the top of the list.
-Upon reaching the end of the input, a result will be printed.
+Items will be weighted by their precedence in the list.

 Randomization performed by [Random.org](https://www.random.org).